Skip to main content

 CCD Human Trafficking Prevention

-Step Up and join us in the fight to stop human trafficking!
+Join ODOT in the fight to stop human trafficking.

-ODOT Commerce and Compliance Division is proud to work with our partners to raise awareness of human trafficking and provide people with resources to educate and work toward stopping this dreadful crime.
-We work with Department of Homeland Security, Oregon Trucking Association, TAT, and more to raise awareness and celebrate the efforts of governments, international organizations, anti-trafficking entities, law enforcement officials, survivor advocates, communities of faith, businesses, and private citizens all around the world to raise awareness about human trafficking.
+ODOT Commerce and Compliance Division is proud to work with several partners to raise awareness of human trafficking and provide people with resources to educate and work toward stopping this dreadful crime.
+Every January, we partner with Oregon Trucking Association (OTA) , TAT, Commercial Vehicle Safety Alliance (CVSA), Federal Motor Carrier Safety Administration (FMCSA), U.S. Department of Homeland Security (DHS), law enforcement, and more to raise awareness and provide people with resources to educate and work toward stopping this terrible crime.

 Join us in these awareness-raising activities this month!

-• January 13-17, 2025 Commercial Vehicle Safety Alliance’s Human Trafficking Awareness Initiative: Our safety inspectors and motor carrier enforcement officers will be participating in the CVSA’s Human Trafficking Awareness Initiative event.
+• January 12-16, 2026 Commercial Vehicle Safety Alliance’s Human Trafficking Awareness Initiative: Our safety inspectors and motor carrier enforcement officers will be participating in the CVSA Human Trafficking Awareness Initiative event.
 Inspectors, investigators and law enforcement partners will be educating and distributing information to truck drivers at every interaction.
-Visit CVSA online to learn more.

 • Do you use Zoom or Teams?
-Last year we partnered with DHS to create a virtual call background.
-DHS’s Blue Campaign has created other virtual backgrounds along with additional graphics for social media.
-Please use these virtual backgrounds in all your January calls and share these graphics online to help raise awareness.
+Use our virtual call background or one from DHS’s Blue Campaign in all your January calls and share these graphics online to help raise awareness.

 • Do you know of more events this month?
-Send them to our Communications Team and we’ll be sure to share the information!
+Send them to our Communications Team and we will be sure to share the information!

 Human Trafficking Training for Oregon Motor Carriers